 As you design your webpage, consider what you want your audience to look at first and use that to guide your strategy.

-We know that color can evoke emotion and can have certain cultural and social connotations.
-Just look at logos by industry, and you'll notice a trend.
-Food brands tend to have reds and yellows, while financial institutions tend to be in blue.
+People are drawn to colors, which evoke emotion and have cultural and social connotations.
+Just look at logos by industry, and you'll notice that food brands gravitate towards yellows, and financial institutions tend to be in blue.

 In the example above, the CTA that stands out the most is in the middle.
 The brand likely wants users to choose this option.
 The other CTAs are still visible but muted compared to the orange.